hairyhenderson/gomplate/docs/content/functions/crypto.md

 Default key length is 4096 bits, which should be safe enough for most uses, but can be overridden with the optional `bits` parameter.

+In order to protect against [CWE-326](https://cwe.mitre.org/data/definitions/326.html), keys shorter than `2048` bits may not be generated.

 The output is a string, suitable for use with the other `crypto.RSA*` functions.